ashhwiithac22/personalised_learning_path/README.md

-# Student Dropout Prediction System
+# Student Dropout Prediction System Using ML

 A comprehensive Machine Learning system that predicts student dropout risk, analyzes learning patterns, and provides personalized career guidance using advanced analytics and predictive modeling.